parrt/msds501/notes/operations.md

 <i>shipping + unitprice * units</i>

 When writing out the plan for a program, always keep in mind that the computer is executing one operation after the other so the setting up the right sequence is critical.

+**Exercise**: Looking at the [small sales spreadsheet](../data/sales-small.xls), what sequence of operations gives us a total of prices for furniture?

+**Exercise**: What sequence of operations gives us a total cost for items purchased by Carlos Soltero in the month of August?

 After we learn more about program planning (up next), we'll see in [Model of Computation](computation.md) that programs can perform operations conditionally or even repeat an operation until a condition is met.